Permits / Frequently Asked Questions

 If you wish to undertake any of the following activities on Aboriginal land in the Northern Land Council region then you will need to apply to the Northern Land Council for a permit:

-Depending on your purpose, you will require a Work / Transit / Tourist, a Research, a Media or a Commercial Filming permit.
+Depending on your purpose, you will require either: a Work, Transit, Recreational fishing and Tourist Permit; a Research Permit; a Media Permit; or a Commercial Filming Permit.

 Do people travelling with me in the same vehicle all require a separate permit?

 No. People travelling together in the same vehicle are included on a single permit.
 This is issued to the nominated driver of the vehicle.
 The names of all passengers must be listed on your permit application and each person should sign to agree that they will be bound by the terms and conditions of the permit.